 These soft and chewy sugar cookies have a surprise filling of rich and creamy Nutella!
 They're irresistibly delicious and so easy to make.

 - 3/4 cup (170g) unsalted butter, softened to room temperature

 - 1 teaspoon vanilla extract

-Make the Nutella filling: scoop heaped teaspoons of Nutella (or use a piping bag, fill with the Nutella, and pipe 1.5" blobs of Nutella) onto baking sheet lined with parchment paper.
+Prepare the Nutella filling: Scoop heaped teaspoons of Nutella (or use a piping bag filled with the Nutella, and pipe 1.5" circles of Nutella) onto baking sheet lined with parchment paper.
 I use 1 cup of Nutella to make about 22 portions (I like to make a bit more than I need just in case).
 Place baking sheet in the freezer and let it chill until solid, 30-60 minutes.

 In a medium bowl, sift together flour, baking soda, and salt.
 Set aside.

 In a mixer bowl fitted with the paddle attachment, beat butter, granulated sugar, and powdered sugar on medium-low speed for 4 minutes.
 Add egg and vanilla extract and beat until combined.
 Add flour mixture and beat just until combined and a dough starts to form.
-If the dough is too soft to work with, chill it in the fridge for 30 minutes.
+Form the dough into a disc shape and chill for 30 minutes wrapped in plastic wrap.